Has your pet bearded dragon been experiencing eye problems?

 Since this vitamin contributes to eye health, organ health, and an overall healthy immune system, it is an integral part of the diet.

-However, too much of this nutrient may cause eye problems, with symptoms such as swollen eyes.
+However, too much of this nutrient may cause eye problems, such as swollen eyes.

-Be aware of common foods high in vitamin A, and provide them to your dragon appropriately.
+Be aware of common foods high in vitamin A, and appropriately provide them to your dragon.

 Injury to the eye is another possible cause of swollen eyes.